 Are embedded electricity networks a good idea?

 For building developers, embedded networks seem like a convenient solution to supplying power to all of the properties within one site.
 Some residents may also welcome having one less thing to worry about when they move homes.
-However, not everyone will be happy with this situation, as our research shows.
+However, not everyone will be happy with this situation.

 |The embedded provider may have a suite of green initiatives.||Or it may have none – which is concerning for some customers.|